Hi, I'm Sarah. Here's a bit about my world and how I guide people into more vibrant relationships.

 I have felt this zest for living while a part of teams, ensembles, casts and cohorts.
 I come in contact with it performing on stage, competing on gymnastics teams, dancing with troupes, singing in choirs, musicals and jazz ensembles, directing and designing for the stage, and more recently as part of living systems of intentional humans working together toward something larger than themselves.

 I must admit that am also deeply familiar with the pain bonded humans can encounter.
 It is part of why I left a career in theater arts and pursued a graduate degree in group dynamics and interpersonal work.

 I am committed to helping relationships be free from pain.
 No matter where you struggle when it comes to romantic relationship— support can be found by deepening intimacy with ourselves, with our community and with our the natural environment.
 In my work, I make use of tools that bring us closer to our gratitude, radiance, gentleness and passion.

-Since 2009, I have studied extensively under the tutelage of Mukara Meredith of MatrixWorks: Groups as Living Systems.
+Starting in 2009, I studied extensively under the tutelage of Mukara Meredith of MatrixWorks: Groups as Living Systems.
 It is through her model of leadership, as well as through my own relationship experience that I have become intimate with and committed to creating healthy and happy relationships.

 Want to read more about me?
 Feel free...